 top of page

 Vision: Mathematics is an unreasonably powerful language to describe and dissect natural phenomena.
-Wigner's article poetically conveys the sense of awe that many of us feel as mathematical scientists.
-However, it is striking, by and large, how ineffectively mathematics has been leveraged in furthering our understanding of Life.
-Mathematics isn't just a convenient language to communicate models of how some little corner of Life works, at its most powerful it provides a general framework that organizes and illuminates a vast diversity of phenomena.
-Mathematics, and mathematical scientists, achieve this through abstraction.
-And it is through abstraction that general and simplifying principles can be distilled -- As with Picasso's Bulls.
-What new abstractions must we seek out to deepen our understanding of Life?
+Wigner's article poetically conveys the sense of awe that many of us feel as mathematical and physical scientists.
+Mathematics isn't just a convenient language to communicate models of how some little corner of Life works; at its most potent it provides a general framework that organizes and illuminates a vast diversity of phenomena through abstraction.
+Pairing such theoretical abstractions with the power of modern computation and AI provides us an opportunity to understand, predict, and design complex living systems in unprecedented and beautiful ways.
+The group's vision is that prediction and computation-aided design need not come at the cost of intuitive human understanding, or vice-versa -- the two must be developed in synergy.

 Email: